Blachemore History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient history of the Blachemore name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided in the area of Blackmore.
 Early members lived near one of two places named Blakmore, a parish in the diocese of Winchester, and a parish in the diocese of St. Albans.
 The place-name is derived from the Old English words blaec, meaning black, and mor, meaning marsh, and would have been used to name a settlement near a dark marsh.

 The surname Blachemore was first found in Essex where they had been Lords of the manor of Blachemer from very ancient times.

-Important Dates for the Blachemore family
+Early History of the Blachemore family

 This web page shows only a small excerpt of our Blachemore research.
 Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blachemore History in all our PDF Extended History products and printed products wherever possible.

 Blachemore Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Blachemore include Blakemore, Blackmore, Blackamore, Blackmere and others.